 How Small Businesses Can Embrace AI

 Artificial intelligence (AI) is no longer something reserved for science fiction.
-The technology is here to stay and has a lot of applications within the business world.
+The technology is here to stay, and you’d be surprised about the applications for AI for small business.

 Machine learning and AI have come a long way in the last few years and while we might still be a long way from a robot who can talk and interact in a very human way, there’s a lot AI can do in its more simple forms.
-Chatbots are one of the most obvious examples of AI working hard for businesses.
+Chatbots are one of the most obvious examples of AI for small business.

 Most chatbots use preprogrammed responses to reply to a wide range of inputs from a customer and can provide information as well as customer service.